Estimate Time6 min

 5. Consider a bunching strategy from year to year

 To make the most of the potential tax deductions, consider "bunching."
-That means concentrating deductions in a single year, then skipping one or even several years.
-This strategy can work well when your total itemized deductions for a single year fall below the standard deduction.
+That means concentrating charitable contributions in a single year, then skipping one or even several years.
+This strategy can work well when your total itemized deductions for a single year would otherwise fall below the standard deduction.
 Charitable contributions for several years made at once may allow the total of itemized deductions to exceed the standard deduction, making it possible to obtain a tax deduction for at least part of the charitable contributions.
+Contributions in excess of your AGI limits may be carried forward and used for up to five subsequent years.
 The catch is that this strategy requires having the financial capacity to pack more than a year's worth of your contributions into a single year.

 This can also be an impactful strategy for donors experiencing a high-income year or preparing for retirement, since you can maximize your tax benefits when you need it while creating a ready reserve to support charities over time.